tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 **Quirk:** Litigious.

 >_Note:_ The Dwarf King claims all treasures pulled from the earth are his.
 He claims that his law holds sway wherever the dwarves ever ruled.
 He claims his armies can hold the line against the Orc Lord.
 Let him make his wild claims.
 Each one saps his strength, and soon there will be precious little of that left.
 The old dwarf shall be the first to fall.
 I have foreseen this. - Arthak, Orc Blood Sorcerer

 ---

+#### Iron Tides

+_Recharge 6+:_ An iron ring, decorated with black pebbles from the shores of the Iron Sea.
+When a nearby enemy pops free or disengages, you can move as a free action.

+**Quirk:** Your hair grows (and un-grows) along with the tides.

+---

+### Epic

+#### Major Transmutation

+_Recharge 16+:_ The many bands of this ring coil and twist when you cast a spell.
+When you hit an enemy with an arcane spell, deal 3d20 extra ongoing acid to the target; or send a squirt of powerful acid that can dissolve metal and wood.

+**Quirk:** Acerbic humor.

+---